mdwelker10/discord-bot-aigis/README.md

 </p>

 ## Enabling and Disabling Commands
 Aigis comes with the ability to customize which commands are enabled and disabled on your server.
-This was added due to the fact that Aigis is a [shape](https://wiki.shapes.inc/), and some people might only want her for that functionality.
-Others might only want the manga functionality, etc.
 - This functionality is locked behind "manage server" permissions.
 - This command also requires that `/setup` has been run successfully.
 - Administrative commands (this command, setup, purge) cannot be disabled.